getpelican/pelican-plugins/org_reader/README.md

 Publish Emacs Org files alongside the rest of your website or blog.

 - `ORG_READER_EMACS_LOCATION`: Required.
 Location of Emacs binary.
+  If you use `Emacs for Mac OS X`, the location should be `/Applications/Emacs.app/Contents/MacOS/Emacs`, rather than `/usr/bin/emacs`.

 - `ORG_READER_EMACS_SETTINGS`: Optional.
 An absolute path to an Elisp file, to run per invocation.
 Useful for initializing the `package` Emacs library if